stuartsierra/component/README.md

     component))
 ```

-Optionally, provide a constructor function that takes in
+Optionally, provide a constructor function that takes arguments for
-the essential configuration parameters of the component,
+the essential configuration parameters of the component, leaving the
-leaving the runtime state blank.
+runtime state blank.

 ```clojure
 (defn new-database [host port]